dfinity/motoko/design/IDL.md

 #### Structure

 A function type describes the list of parameters and results and their respective types.
 It can optionally be annotated to be *pure*, which indicates that it does not modify any state and can potentially be executed more efficiently (e.g., on cached state).
+(Other annotations may be added in the future.)

 ```
-<functype>  ::= ( <fieldtype>,* ) -> pure? ( fieldtype>,* )
+<functype>  ::= ( <fieldtype>,* ) -> ( <fieldtype>,* ) <funcannot>*
+<funcannot> ::= pure
 ```

 The parameter and result lists are essentially treated as records, see below.
 That is, they are named, not positional.
+No name/id may occur twice in the same parameter list or in the same result list.

 #### Example
 ```